Reem Bailony

 Publications:

-- “Transnationalism and the Syrian Migrant Public: The Case of the 1925 Syrian Revolt,” Mashriq & Mahjar: Journal of Middle East Migration Studies, Volume 1, Issue 1 (Spring 2013).
+- “Transnationalism and the Syrian Migrant Public: The Case of the 1925 Syrian Revolt.”
+Mashriq & Mahjar: Journal of Middle East Migration Studies 1, No. 1 (Spring 2013).

 - Book Chapters: “Donating in the Name of the Nation?
-Charity, Sectarianism, and the Mahjar,” in Practicing Sectarianism: Archival and Ethnographic Interventions on Lebanon. eds.
-Lara Deeb, Tsolin Nalbantian, and Nadya Sbaiti (Stanford University Press, 2022).
+Charity, Sectarianism, and the Mahjar,” in Practicing Sectarianism: Archival and Ethnographic Interventions on Lebanon. edited by Lara Deeb, Tsolin Nalbantian, and Nadya Sbaiti.
+Stanford University Press, 2022.